mjc239/mjc239.github.io/_posts/2020-04-17-animal-crossing-turnips.md

-It can also be seen that as the number of days increases, the expected price that the seller can get increases, due to the ability they have to hold out for a randomly occuring larger price:
+It can also be seen that as the number of days increases, the expected price that the seller can get increases, due to the ability they have to hold out for a randomly occurring larger price: